 Typically, Portland Cement with a grade of 43 or 543 is acceptable.
 For precast cement used in areas where tornadoes and other harsh conditions may exist, the manufacturer must use stronger grades.
 In these situations, the manufacturer will use Portland Pozzolana or Portland Slag cement.

-What Are the Other Basic Ingredients in Precast Concrete Walls?
+What Are the Other Basic Ingredients in Precast Concrete Wall Panels?

 Another important ingredient in a faux concrete wall is water, which gets mixed with the concrete.